tldr-pages/tldr/pages/linux/pacman-sync.md

 `pacman --sync --refresh --sysupgrade --overwrite {{path/to/file}}`

-- Synchronize and update all packages except the ignored (can be used more than once):
+- Synchronize and update all packages, but ignore a specific package (can be used more than once):

 `pacman --sync --refresh --sysupgrade --ignore {{package_name}}`